Skip to content

 3. Passive-aggressive communication style

 The passive-aggressive communicator often sends mixed signals.
-They’re telling you one thing, but their non-verbal cues are giving off the opposite vibe, which can make them difficult to communicate with.
+They’re telling you one thing, but their non-verbal cues give off the opposite vibe, making them difficult to communicate with.
 Sometimes they might appear to be aggressive communicators, and others, they use passive communication to suit their narrative.

 Signs of a passive-aggressive communication style in the workplace

 They know that their opinion might not get along with the global majority of the workplace, so they avoid speaking their mind freely, which results in mixed signals that are often very obvious.
-Often, if you can’t understand whether someone is using passive or aggressive communication, it’s probably both.
+Often, it’s probably both if you can’t understand whether someone is using passive or aggressive communication.

 How to work with a passive-aggressive communicator

-If you notice that someone with this communication style starts to use aggressive communication styles with colleagues to demean or threaten others, address the issue head-on and ask them to clarify why they are behaving in such a way.
+If you notice that someone with this communication style starts to use aggressive communication styles with colleagues to demean or threaten others, address the issue head-on and ask them to clarify why they behave in such a way.

 Point out how they are behaving and try to avoid an emotional reaction to this behavior.
-Tell them that you’re open to feedback and addressing any possible issues that they may have, and encourage them to communicate in a more open way.
+Tell them that you’re open to feedback and addressing any possible issues that they may have, and encourage them to communicate more openly.

-However, set boundaries and explain that this kind of behavior is not accepted in your workplace.
+However, set boundaries and explain that this behavior is unacceptable in your workplace.
 Ensure they understand how their passive-aggressive communication style affects others and help them find ways to use a less aggressive style to speak with everybody in the workplace.

 4. Assertive communication style

-Someone who uses the assertive communication style is not afraid to voice their opinion and explain what they want and why.
-Besides their own perspective, they understand the perspectives of others and advocate for them.
+Someone who uses the assertive communication style is unafraid to voice their opinion and explain what they want and why.
+Besides their perspective, they understand the perspectives of others and advocate for them.

 Don’t get them confused with aggressive communicators, though, as workers with an assertive communication style show respect for others’ needs.
 That’s not usually the case with aggressive communication.